Luis Aguilar Monsalve

-Luis Aguilar Monsalve (born 7 October 1942) is an Ecuadorian writer, critic, and professor emeritus at Hanover College in the United States.
+Luis Aguilar Monsalve (born 7 October 1942) is a distinguished Ecuadorian writer, critic, and professor emeritus at Hanover College in the United States.
+He is a member of the Ecuadorian Academy of Language (Academia Ecuatoriana de la Lengua).

 Biography

-Born in Cuenca, Ecuador, Aguilar Monsalve studied extensively in the United States, where received a BA from Loyola Marymount University, an MA from Claremont Graduate University, and MA and PhD degrees in Political Science and Latin American Literature from the University of California, Los Angeles.
-He was a lecturer in language, culture and literature at UCLA from 1982-1995.
-He was also Professor of Latin American Literature, Political Science and International Relations at Universidad San Francisco de Quito from 1995 to 2001.
-He was visiting assistant professor and writer-in-residence, from 2001 to 2006, at Wabash College.
-He was also professor of Latin American literature and cultures at Hanover College from 2006 to 2016.
+Born in Cuenca, Aguilar Monsalve pursued his higher education in the United States.
+He earned a BA from Loyola Marymount University and an MA from Claremont Graduate University.
+He subsequently received both an MA and a PhD in Political Science and Latin American Literature from the University of California, Los Angeles (UCLA).

+His academic career includes serving as a lecturer in language, culture, and literature at UCLA (1982–1995).
+From 1995 to 2001, he was Professor of Latin American Literature, Political Science, and International Relations at the Universidad San Francisco de Quito.
+He later served as a visiting assistant professor and writer-in-residence at Wabash College (2001–2006), followed by a decade-long tenure as a professor of Latin American literature and cultures at Hanover College (2006–2016).

 Literary work

+Since 1986, Aguilar Monsalve has published nineteen collections of short stories, several of which have seen multiple editions.
+His work is recognized for its contribution to contemporary Ecuadorian letters, particularly through his mastery of the short story and his role in promoting the genre of *flash fiction* (*minificción*).

-Aguilar Monsalve has published nineteen books of short-stories since 1986, some of them with several editions.
-He has also published one novel with Editorial Verbum, two books of essays and one anthology of Ecuadorian short stories from the 21st century and one anthology of Ecuadorian flash fiction.
+His bibliography includes the novel En busca de sor Edwina Marie(published by Editorial Verbum), two volumes of essays, and two notable anthologies: one focused on 21st-century Ecuadorian short stories and another on the evolution of Ecuadorian flash fiction.